arielsalminen/responsive-nav.js/README.md

 ### Responsive navigation plugin without library dependencies and with fast touch screen support.

-Responsive Nav is a tiny JavaScript plugin (weighs 1.6kb minified and gzipped) which helps you to create toggled navigation for smaller screens.
-It uses touchstart and CSS3 transitions for the best possible performance.
+Responsive Nav is a tiny JavaScript plugin which weighs 1.6kb minified and gzipped and helps you to create a toggled navigation for smaller screens.
+It uses touch events and CSS3 transitions for the best possible performance.
 It also uses a “clever” workaround which makes it possible to transition from height: 0 to height: auto which isn’t normally possible with CSS3 transitions.

 #### Features:

+* Simple, semantic markup.
 * Weighs only 1.6kb minified and gzipped.
 * Doesn’t require any external libraries.
-* Uses CSS3 transitions, touch events and simple markup.
+* Uses CSS3 transitions and touch events.
 * Removes the 300ms delay between a physical tap and the click event.
 * Makes it possible to use CSS3 transitions with height: auto.
-* Built accessibility in mind, meaning that everything works on screen readers and JavaScript disabled too.
+* Built accessibility in mind, meaning that everything works on the screen readers and JavaScript disabled too.
 * Works in all major desktop and mobile browsers including IE6 and up.
+* Free to use under the MIT license.

 # Demo